Put Your Savings to Work

 Make A College Budget That Works!

 There are a lot of financial uncertainties about going to college.
 You probably don’t know exactly what your financial aid package will be, the money you’ll make while working a job outside of classes, or how much your expenses will end up being.
 However, you can still get started on thinking about how you’re going to budget your money.
-Get an idea of how much you may need to pay using the College Costs Estimator, and see the table below to make an estimation.
+Get an idea of how much you may need to pay using the College Scorecard, and see the table below to make an estimation.

 How to Create a Budget